 ACCME accreditation seeks to assure the medical community and the public that AOFAS provides physicians with relevant, effective, practice-based continuing medical education that supports US health care quality improvement.
 The ACCME employs a rigorous, multilevel process for evaluating institutions' continuing medical education programs according to the high accreditation standards adopted by all seven ACCME member organizations.
 These organizations of medicine in the US are the American Board of Medical Specialties, the American Hospital Association, the American Medical Association, the Association for Hospital Medical Education, the Association of American Medical Colleges, the Council of Medical Specialty Societies, and the Federation of State Medical Boards of the US, Inc.

-Members-at-Large on the Board are Christopher P. Chiodo, MD, Boston, Massachusetts; Scott J. Ellis, MD, New York, New York; Mark Glazebrook, MD, MSc, PhD, Halifax, Nova Scotia, Canada; and Brian C. Toolan, MD, Chicago, Illinois.
+Members-at-Large on the Board are John G. Anderson, MD, Grand Rapids, Michigan; Scott J. Ellis, MD, New York, New York; Mark Glazebrook, MD, MSc, PhD, Halifax, Nova Scotia, Canada; and Gregory P. Guyton, MD, Baltimore, Maryland.

 AOFAS Executive Office